davegoblue/WearableCourseProject/CodeBook.md

 * freqBodyBodyGyroMag_[mean or std] - 2 variables with the mean/std of the FFT of Gryo magnitude
 * freqBodyBodyGyroJerkMag_[mean or std] - 2 variables with the mean/std of the FFT of Gyro Jerk magnitude

-As per the information from the authors, "- Features are normalized and bounded within [-1,1]."
-As such, there is no dimension to the variables.
-No furthermodifications to this data have been performed
+As per the information from the experiment authors, "- Features are normalized and bounded within [-1,1]."
+As such, there is no dimension or unit to the variables.
+No further modifications to this data have been performed